SM2G/ppk/README.md

 # PPK

-Small handy chat app that provides Poker hand strength analysis.
+Small JavaScript app that provides Poker hand strength analysis while looking just like a regular chat app.
-Please note, this is currently a *very alpha* project.
+Please note, this is still a *work in progress* project.

-More to come, stay tuned.

 ## Speak *PPK*!